jlbrooks/jlbrooks.github.io/_posts/2023-03-12-rotorua-day-2.md

   <figcaption>Looking down on the tree ferns</figcaption>
 </figure>

 After completing our adventure with a short jump off the last platform we headed back to the city and drank a couple of local [Croucher beers](http://www.croucherbrewing.co.nz) at a pub near our hotel while I wrote up the previous day's blog post.
 Later that evening we had our last activity in Rotorua: A soak in the mineral pools and massage at the [Polynesian Spa](https://www.polynesianspa.co.nz).
+No pictures from that but the walk back through the government gardens at sunset was lovely.

 <figure>
   <img src="{{site.url}}/assets/img/2023-03-12-rotorua-day-2/building.JPG" alt="building"/>
   <figcaption>The Old Bath House building at sunset</figcaption>
 </figure>

+Tomorrow we drive south to Turangi in preparation for the Tongariro Crossing trek.